Mobile Marketing Strategies And How to use ThemAbbakin

 - Don’t forget to optimize for street and neighborhood names, cities

 - Get listed in local business directories and review sites (like Google My Business)

-- Use hyper local advertising to geographically target your Ads to mobile users in your area
+- Use hyper local advertising to geographically target your Ads to mobile users in your town

 - Contribute to local publications (e.g., community newsletters, local newspapers, etc.)